Exclusive Interview with Zmiya Mochoruk 30/08 /2010

 A: I haven't found it yet. as long as it is not dishonest it passes.

-Q: As an artist, what are some of your greatest challenges
+Q: As an artist, what are some of the challenges

 or obstacles you face when making your art?